 The issue: Breaking the rules to ensure human dignity

-In April, 1963, Dr. Martin Luther King, Jr. was arrested and thrown in prison in Birmingham.
-The occasion of King's arrest was a sit-in at a stand-up lunch counter in a local discount store.
+In April, 1963, Dr. Martin Luther King, Jr. was arrested in Birmingham and thrown in prison.
+The occasion of Dr. King's arrest was a sit-in at a stand-up lunch counter in a local discount store.
 When he and five others sought service they were told that the counter was closed.
 When they refused to leave, they were arrested.

-In the demonstrations that resulted from their arrest, police used dogs against those objecting to segregated lunch facilities.
-The police refused bail and permitted no visitors to the jail.
+In the demonstrations that resulted from their arrest, the Birmingham police used dogs against citizens objecting peacefully to segregated lunch facilities.
+The police refused to grant Dr. King bail and permitted him no visitors.
 The local papers reported that the demonstrators were from Ohio in an effort to assure people that these problems were simply the result of outside agitators.